-According to the American Academy of Implant Dentistry, about 3 million American have received a dental implant.
+According to the American Academy of Implant Dentistry, about 3 million Americans have received a dental implant.

 In 2015, the total value of the dental implant market in the United States was $1.4 billion, according to Statistica.

-The combined dental implant and dental prosthetic market in the United States is projected to top $6.4 billion by 2018.
+The combined dental implant and dental prosthetic market in the United States are projected to top $6.4 billion by 2018.

 Implant Success Rates